Morning, Tuesday, 11th June 2019

 THIS EVENT IS CPD CERTIFIED

-This conference will discuss priorities for reducing health inequalities in England, focusing on what more can be done to reduce unwarranted variation in quality and access to care.
+This conference will examine priorities and next steps for reducing health inequalities in England, focusing on what more can be done to reduce unwarranted variation in quality and access to care.

 Delegates will discuss the focus of the Long Term Plan on reducing inequalities for people with severe mental illness, learning disabilities and autism, rough sleepers, carers, and in maternity services.

-It also takes place with the Government planning a Green Paper on its vision for improving life expectancy and closing the gap between the richest and poorest in society - recently outlined in Prevention is better than cure.
+It also takes place with the expected publication in the summer of the Green Paper on the Government vision for improving life expectancy and closing the gap between the richest and poorest in society - recently outlined in Prevention is better than cure.

 The agenda also looks at initiatives at a local level to tackle health inequalities, including early lessons from the implementation of the London Health Inequalities Strategy, which focused on early years, mental health, social prescribing and the built environment - and attendees will assess what additional steps could be taken to increase the number of years Londoners live in good health.